Because it fizzled out fast, the small war in Ibarapa seemed a trifle. Not at all.

 JNF’s spokesman Aliyu said they arrested and handed over to police more than 25 of these elements in Ibarapa East last year.
 The most notorious of them was one Suleiman Mohammed whose accomplice was one Abdulahi.
 Adeagbo mentioned another Kazeem surnamed Sule, a kidnapper and ally of Salihu.
 There were the Umoru three, too—armed robbers at Igana.
 The presence of these and other creeps triggered the suspicion that sparked up violence every time an attack happened.

-Even if it was just a skinful, this bad blood flowing in Ibarapa East achieved one thing: it shattered the misinformation of peaceful co-existence and calm in Ibarapa making headlines in the media.
+Even if it was just a skinful, this bad blood flowing in Ibarapa East achieved one thing: it tainted the misinformation of peaceful co-existence and calm in Ibarapa making headlines in the media.
 The peace at Eruwa, Lanlate, Igbo Ora, Tapa, Idere, and Ayete was best described as slender.

 Suffice it to say: Don’t expect peace soon in Ibarapaland.